T of C

 Hillsville, VA 24343

-The hard case below was made in Hong Kong.
-It is quite sturdy, but it has little padding inside, so when I use it for travel I put the qin in one of the traditional silk cases and fill the rest of the case with clothing.
-It would be more secure if it were large enough to hold the black padded case, but then there would be a larger chance of having to pay extra for oversize luggage.
+As for the aluminum and light wood case shown below the soft padded case below right, it was made in Hong Kong.
+It is quite sturdy, but it has little padding inside, so when I use it for travel I put the qin in one of the traditional silk bags and fill the rest of the case with clothing.
+It is 51" x 9.75" x 5.75", making it slightly too large according to airline regulations.
+Perhaps it would be even more secure if it were large enough to hold the black padded case.

 Footnotes (Shorthand references are explained on a separate page)